lisavonbusch/Notification-Demo/README.md

 Also, React uses the legacy class based components rather than functional components which are much cleaner.
 However, the React CDN doesn't seem to do too well with functional components, either.

-The index.html just reads the data using the api and displays them in a regular HTML tabl.
+The index.html just reads the data using the api and displays them in a regular HTML table.

+There isn't much error handling and no automated tests as to save time in the implementation.